YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

    - registers new resource type ``yui-lang`` found in ``lang``
    - calculates the ``yui`` metadata for resource versions which are YUI modules
    - when resources are resolved for each version of each mojit, precalculates cooresponding YUI module dependencies
-   - when Mojito queries the RS for details of a mojit (`getMojitTypeDetails()`) appends the precalculated YUI module dependencies for the controller and binders
+   - when Mojito queries the RS for details of a mojit (``getMojitTypeDetails`` method) appends the precalculated YUI module dependencies for the controller and binders
    - provides methods used by Mojito to configure its YUI instances